 Therefore, businesses considering the adoption of data science for strategic risk management should bear in mind that it is not a panacea.
 Experts still need to devote extra attention to analyse the data.
 It’s imperative for these experts to possess extensive knowledge of the company, sector and the realm of data science.
 They are equally crucial as the algorithms employed for examination, as they are the ones who will interpret the findings for executive decision-makers.

-Data science has the potential to be a highly beneficial tool to risk management teams.
-By utilising the latest technologies, businesses can move away from relying on intuition when it comes to strategic risks and instead base their decisions on tangible data.
-This will enable top-level managers to take a more proactive approach to risk management, reducing the chances of unexpected losses in the future.
+Data science has the potential of being an incredibly advantageous tool for risk management teams.
+By harnessing state-of-the-art technologies, businesses can transition away from depending on intuition in dealing with strategic risks, and instead ground their decisions upon concrete data.
+This will enable senior executives to adopt a more proactive approach towards risk management, minimising the likelihood of unforeseen losses in the future.

 It is logical to presume that the use and understanding of data science will be most effective in certain environments and industries.
 Depending on the type of data that’s gathered, data can provide valuable insights into the ongoing occurrences.
 Nevertheless, with the appropriate application of machine learning algorithms to the process of data accumulation and analysis, these challenges can be addressed.
 Therefore, a meticulously crafted strategy is essential when it comes to leveraging data science for risk management, which may entail a significant level of investment.

 In spite of the toil and commitment that’s frequently requisite to refine a data science strategy and its related processes, it can be remarkably beneficial in the long term.
 This is because data science can provide insight into the risks that exist within an organisation and the prospective opportunities that may transpire from them.